What happens when a company delists?

 New Zealand and Australian companies are put into liquidation, receivership, or administration if they can’t pay their creditors (the people they owe money to).

-Liquidation—once a company enters liquidation, it means it’ll permanently stop trading and will soon cease to exist.
+Once a company enters liquidation, it means it’ll permanently stop trading and will soon cease to exist.
 Its remaining assets (like money, property, and inventory) are sold and used to pay its creditors and shareholders.

-Receivership—a person is appointed as a ‘receiver’ to collect and sell the company’s assets, so they can settle the company’s debts.
+A person is appointed as a ‘receiver’ to collect and sell the company’s assets, so they can settle the company’s debts.
 A company cannot voluntarily put itself in receivership.
 The receiver is usually appointed by a creditor who knows that the company won’t be able to pay its debt unless legal action is taken.

-Administration—a person is appointed as an ‘administrator’ to take control of the company’s operations and finances, and come up with a plan for the business’ future.
+A person is appointed as an ‘administrator’ to take control of the company’s operations and finances, and come up with a plan for the business’ future.
 Sometimes the company will stabilise and continue to operate, and other times it’ll be put into liquidation.
 The company can voluntarily put itself into administration, or involuntarily by a creditor.

 For US companies, you usually see reference to Chapter 11 bankruptcy (reorganisation) and Chapter 7 bankruptcy (liquidation).